aswinthomas/hello_python/oop basics/kotlin/README.md

 ```

 ## Principles of OOP
-1. Encapsulation
-Encapsulation involves bundling the data and the methods that operate on the data within one unit.
+1. **Encapsulation:** Encapsulation involves bundling the data and the methods that operate on the data within one unit.
 This restricts direct access to some of the object's components, which is a means of preventing accidental interference and misuse of the methods and data.
 In Kotlin, this is achieved using visibility modifiers like private, protected, etc.

 ```kotlin
 class Account(private var balance: Double) {